jayaseelan2006/T-FLIPFLOP-POSEDGE/README.md

 # PROGRAM
 ```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: Tirupathi Jayadeep
+Developed by: JAYASEELAN U
-RegisterNumber: 212223240169
+RegisterNumber: 212223220039
 */
 module TFLIPFLOPPOSEDGE( input clk, rst_n, input t,
 output reg q,